kmgrime/kmgrime/readme.md

 I'm a Senior Platform Engineer passionate about developing platforms and containers.

-Currently working on Kubernetes and Azure and learning some Python.
+Currently working with Kubernetes and Azure while expanding my skills in programming.

 Happy coding!